Year Released: 2016

 “You don’t have anything but sawdust in your veins.”
 Holly to circus manager Brad Braden

 The title says it all.
 Brought to you by 1400 actual circus performers along with a little behind the scenes Hollywood love, intrigue, and action.
-And it’s close to free via Netflix streaming.
-All you have to buy is your own popcorn.
+Streaming this Oscar winner for a mere pittance is almost as good as going to the big top itself, and a heck of lot cheaper, too.

 One thing that sets this 1952 Oscar winner apart is that the circus itself plays a leading role.
 Most circus flicks merely throw in a few acts as window dressing; the main ring is usually reserved for the behind the scenes melodrama.